Hail City

 Hail is largely agricultural, with significant grain, date, and fruit production.
 A large percentage of the kingdom's wheat production comes from Hail Province, where the area to the northeast, 60 to 100 km away, consists of irrigated gardens.
 Historically, Hail derived its wealth from being on the camel caravan route of the Hajj.
-Hail is well known by the generosity of its people in Saudi Arabia and the Arab world as it is the place where Hatim al-Tai lived.
-It is also the homeland of the Rashid royal family, historical rivals to Saudi royal family.
+Hail is well known for the generosity of its people throughout Saudi Arabia and the Arab world as it is the place where Hatim al-Tai lived.
+It is also the homeland of the Rashidi dynasty, historical rivals to the House of Saud.